NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Hermean Heritor.md

 Choose two ability boosts.
 One must be to **Constitution** or **Wisdom**, and one is a free ability boost.

 You're trained in the Society skill and the Legal Lore skill.
-You gain the [[Feats/Multilingual|Multilingual]] skill feat or the [[Feats/Assurance|Assurance]] skill feat for Society.
+You gain the [[Multilingual|Multilingual]] skill feat or the [[Assurance|Assurance]] skill feat for Society.

 *Source: Pathfinder #150: Broken Promises*
 *OGL*